jdelamare/weather-mtb/README.md

 Currently working through React tutorials and building the API out simultaneously.

+#### Geolocation
+Need to handle the error if the user refuses to provide tracking information.

 ### Backend
 Chalice application- not providing any static files from this (as opposed to the dynamoDB guestbook in my other repo).
 Here we've just got a series of routes that can be hit to further get information from MTBProject.
 Currently wondering why I don't just hit everything from the React app.
-Presumably having this backend will be good for combining other APIs (Google Maps and geolocation API), before providing curated data to the frontend.

 ## Resources
 These resources greatly assisted in my understanding: